hhirsch/emu-deck-metal-gear/README.md

 ## Pressure Modifier Is Not Working In PCSX2
 Either the instructions are not good or current Emudeck ships with a broken build.
 I've tested for two days now and nothing I have tried made the pressure modifier work.
 I even reviewed some pull requests and source code for PCSX2.
 So after all this time I decided to go another route.
+One last thing I did not try to set the pressure modifier to an analogue input.
+Could be that this is the way to use the function.
 ## Emulate Pressure-Sensitive Buttons of The DualShock Controller On The Steam Deck In PCSX2
 So my solution was to just give up with the pressure modifier completely and instead I decided to use the analogue output of the *right Trigger* of the SteamDeck.
 Following steps are required to get this done.
 In this example I used Metal Gear Solid 2 - Substance.
 Steps for Metal Gear Solid 3 - Subsistence should be very similar.